Cane toad

 Environmental

-- Consumes wide variety of insects, frogs, small reptiles, mammals and even birds.
+- Cane toads consume a wide variety of insects, frogs, small reptiles, mammals and even birds.

-- Produces toxic venom from skin glands.
+- They produce toxic venom from skin glands.
 Native predators that die after eating, or attempting to eat, cane toads include goannas, freshwater crocodiles, tiger snakes, red-bellied black snakes, death adders and quolls.
-A total of 75 species of Australian lizards, crocodiles and freshwater turtles are threatened by cane toads, with 16 classed as 'threatened species' at federal or state levels.
+A total of 75 species of Australian lizards, crocodiles and freshwater turtles are threatened by cane toads; 16 of these are classed as 'threatened species' at federal or state levels.

 - Research in South East Queensland on rainbow bee-eater birds found that cane toad predation caused 33% of nests to fail.